rscookbook/cookbook/mission catalogue/airborne/F-SAR.md

 | Considerations         | Complex, research-focused data; requires technical expertise                     |

 Ready to explore?
-Check out EarthExplorer for browsing, use GEE for analysis-ready workflows, or dive into cloud-based processing via AWS.
+You can explore the F-SAR brochures, data format documentation, and consider contacting DLR for potential collaboration or data requests.